jamesyoungman/beebtools/README.md

 cmake .. && make && ctest -N
 ```

+## Build Options

+The following options exist:

+### PDF

+Generate PDF documentation.
+Turn this on with `cmake -DPDF=ON`.

+### COVERAGE

+Generate code coverage statistics.
+Turn this on with `cmake
+-DCOVERAGE=ON`.
+For instructions on how to use this option, see below.

 ## Code Coverage

 To measure code coverage you will need to download